Environmental Health Resources for the COVID-19 Pandemic

 Environmental Health Research Scans: COVID-19 (NCCEH, 2020)

 The NCCEH has produced 3 research scans that include numerous articles relevant to the pandemic.
 Each scan is categorized in a way relevant to environmental health professionals.
-The first scan covers articles compiled from March 1 - April 2, 2020, a second scan covers April 2 - April 20 and a third scan covers April 23 - May 8.
+The first scan covers articles compiled from March 1 - April 2, 2020, the second scan covers April 2 - April 20, the third scan covers April 23 - May 8, and the fourth scan covers May 9 – June 3.

 Cleaning and Sanitation in Community Settings